GrigoriDolgov/Times-table/README.md

 # Times-table
-Inspired by [mathologer](https://www.youtube.com/channel/UC1_uAIS3r8Vu6JjXWvastJg), times table simulator.
+Inspired by [mathologer](https://www.youtube.com/channel/UC1_uAIS3r8Vu6JjXWvastJg), flexible times table implementation.

 Creates a circumference and highlights specific nodes.
 Each node given an index.
-Index of current node multiplies by multiplier and the node connects with a line with a computed one.
+Index of current node **I** multiplies by multiplier **M** and the node connects with a line with a computed one **C**.
 This simple algorithm can give you very beatiful patterns.

 #### Control shortcuts
 * **Space** - Play/Stop simulation.